-The charter school application for a start-up school shall be a proposed agreement between the chartering authority and the charter school and shall include:
+The charter school application, whether for a start-up school or a conversion school, shall be a proposed agreement between the local school board and the charter school and shall include:

 A. the mission statement of the charter school;

 B. the goals, objectives and student performance standards to be achieved by the charter school;